Families of relatively exact Lagrangians, free loop spaces and generalised homology: Monodromy in the looped case

-where the two arrows labelled $\mathrm{Thom}$ are the isomorphisms from the Thom isomorphism theorem for our choices of $R$-orientations followed by inclusion into this wedge product, and $i_!$ and $i'_!$ are obtained by applying Definition \ref{PT without smoothness} to the embedding using the virtual vector bundles $-T\sN \boxplus -T\sM$ and $-\pi^*TL \boxplus -\pi^*TL$ respectively. \end{proof} \begin{proof}[Proof of Lemma \ref{Gluing}] By Lemma \ref{Gluing Lemma}, there exists an $R$-orientable cobordism $\sV$ from $\sQ$ to $L$, with respect to the given $R$-orientations on both ends.
-Furthermore, evaluating along the boundary allows us to extend the maps $\sigma: \sQ \rightarrow \sL_0$ and $L \hookrightarrow \sL_0$ to the entirety of $\sV$.
+so the result follows. \end{proof} \begin{proof}[Proof of Lemma \ref{Gluing}] By Lemma \ref{Gluing Lemma}, there exists an $R$-orientable cobordism $\sW$ from $\sQ$ to $L$, with respect to the given $R$-orientations on both ends.
+Furthermore, evaluating along the boundary allows us to extend the maps $\sigma: \sQ \rightarrow \sL_0$ and $L \hookrightarrow \sL_0$ to the entirety of $\sW$.
 Therefore the result follows from Lemma \ref{Cobodism Implies Same Fundamental Class}. \end{proof}